-A coatroom, located in the mansion, is available for checking coats, cameras, backpacks, and shopping bags.
-Umbrellas and strollers may be left outside entrances to the mansion, dacha, and Adirondack building.
+A coatroom, located in the mansion, is available for checking coats and personal items.
+Oversized items must be checked to ensure the safety of the collection.
+Strollers must be left parked outside of the mansion and exhibition spaces (dacha and Adirondack building).